 Once the event is submitted, the converted balance will then be posted to the TBAR console for lodgment.

-Navigate to Fund Level > Periodic Processing > TBAR Console
+Navigate to Business Level > Periodic Processing > TBAR Console

 The events will also be added to the member's transfer balance account automatically

 Refer to the Pension Review Screen to obtain the minimum pension withdrawal amounts for the member.

 Click here for more information on TBAR Processing.